- AirFinder Products

 The more forward-thinking warehouses are in terms of technology and space utilization the faster they can adapt to demand shifts and process changes.
 Customers will increasingly be less willing to work with warehouses that are entrenched in their ways.
 Having a smart warehouse demonstrates your ability—and willingness—to adjust operations in response to changing demands.

 While the benefits of automation are clear, not every organization has the budget to implement a sophisticated smart warehouse system from the ground up.
 If that’s the case for you, it’s still possible to take steps toward using the IoT in warehouse management without going full throttle.
-One of the best ways to get started is by introducing location technology into your operations.
+One of the best ways to get started is by introducing a real-time location system (RTLS) into your operations.

 Location intelligence is one of the foundational elements of smart warehouses.
 Think about it this way: